superjakeyLKR/text-writer1.0/README.md

 # text-writer1.0
 It writes text from a document.
+This could be used to spam people if you really wanted to.